Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Add a statement to the IAM role policy to allow the `ssm:StartSession` action on the instances.
 Instruct the team to use AWS Systems Manager Session Manager to connect to the Instances by using the assumed IAM role.
 - [ ] Associate an Elastic IP address and a security group with each instance.
 Add the engineers' IP addresses to the security group inbound rules.
 Add a statement to the IAM role policy to allow the `ec2:AuthoflzeSecurityGroupIngress` action so that the team can connect to the Instances.
-- [ ] Create a bastion host with an EC2 Instance, and associate the bastion host with the VPC.
+- [ ] Create a bastion host with an EC2 Instance, and associate the bastion host with the `VPC`.
 Add a statement to the IAM role policy to allow the `ec2:CreateVpnConnection` action on the bastion host.
 Instruct the team to use the bastion host endpoint to connect to the instances.
 - [ ] Create an internet-facing Network Load Balancer.
 Use two listeners.
 Forward port `22` to a target group of Linux instances.
 Forward port `3389` to a target group of Windows Instances.
 Add a statement to the IAM role policy to allow the `ec2:CreateRoute` action so that the team can connect to the Instances.

 ### A company has an AWS CloudFormation template that creates an Amazon S3 bucket.
 A user authenticates to the corporate AWS account with their Active Directory credentials and attempts to deploy the CloudFormation template.
 However, the stack creation fails.
 Which factors could cause this failure?
 (Select TWO.)